ShaoChiehLien/Car-Speed-Prediction/README.md

 issue tracker is intended to make feature requests.

 ## Acknowledge
 This project is managed by Shao-Chieh Lien, the software architect and students at Purdue University.

-Meenakshi Pavithran and Christopher Crocker also contribute substaintially in this project.
+Meenakshi Pavithran and Christopher Crocker contributed substaintially in this project.
 Meenakshi is in charge or paper writing and Christopher Croker is in charge of [training and testing data generation](https://github.com/CrockerC/carla_recording).